hungnv-business/smart-restaurant/templates/backend-template-level3.md

         private async Task InvalidateCachePatternAsync(string pattern)
         {
             // Implementation varies by cache provider
-            // For Redis, use SCAN with pattern matching
+            // For distributed cache, use cache key patterns
             // For in-memory cache, maintain a registry of keys }